goaldiggers-kata/goaldiggers/architecture/ArchitectureOverview.md

 **Non Profit Community is the primary actor for the Spotlight Platform.**

-- They register for program offerings or services which they can provide to the onboarded candidates.
+- NPC will register for program offerings or services which can be utilized by the onboarded candidates.
 - As part of the process discovery we have derived the below flow.
 - The below representation shows the high levels steps which the NPC has to undergo during the registration process.
-- Every milestone of the NPC Registration process has been captured in the Status Management tile.
+- Every milestone of the NPC Registration process has been captured in the Status Management.
-- The registration process is initiated by the NPC logging into the Spotlight platform, he can do that using the web or a mobile platform.
+- The registration process is initiated by the NPC logging into the Spotlight platform (Web/Mobile).
 - This is the initial step for the NPC, it starts with registration and ends with NPC assignment request.
 - Based on the NPC’s Program offering preferences on the user interface gets changed.
 This is a dynamic user interface.
 - NPC gets notified with email to complete the profile after the mail id/mobile gets validated.